WORK with US

 Outreach & Referral Network Development

-- Actively work in coordination with the Outreach team to attract and engage pregnant students and single moms through partnership cultivation and intake coordination
+- Work in coordination with the Outreach team to attract and engage pregnant students and single moms through partnership cultivation and intake coordination

-- Maintain and strengthen a robust referral network with community partners, campus contacts, and service providers
+- Maintain and strengthen a referral network with community partners, campus contacts, and service providers

-- Represent The Momentum Network in client outreach settings, strengthening awareness and accessibility of services
+- Represent The Momentum Network in outreach settings, strengthening awareness and accessibility of services

 - Ensure warm hand-offs and timely follow-ups with prospective participants and referring partners